magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 For this tutorial, the [`@magento/venia-concept`][] package for the [Venia storefront][] is used as a template, but any PWA available though NPM with an UPWARD compatible YAML file is supported.

-These instructions provide a method for building your application bundle in the Magento Cloud, but you can get the same results by building locally and checking your local build artifacts into source control.
+These instructions provide a method for building your application bundle in the Magento Cloud, but you can get the same results by building locally with the same environment variables as your targeted production environment, and then checking your local build artifacts into source control.

 ## Add Composer dependencies